sholmp/cv/cv.md

 #### Employment history
  * **Robotics Software Engineer at Universal Robots** *May 2022 - now*
+    - Maintain and extend platform for deploying custom applications (URCaps) on robots.
+Used golang and the docker engine API.
     - Handle DevOps tasks in robotics motion planning team.
     - Containerized development environment and dependencies using jenkins and ansible to enable new devs. to get quickly up and running.
     - Maintained and sped up CI/CD pipelines by using ccache.